AElfProject/AElf/docs/SCHEDULER.md

 **S as document**: document, such as json/xml/struct, is one of the best representations of an account/user, and the frequency of interoperation between accounts is quite loose, especially for IM or personal evolving games.

-WRAP UP: The parallel execution scheduler is an important part of ÆLF, as an attempt to scale transaction computing power inside a single chain in the ÆLF ecology.
+WRAP UP: The parallel execution scheduler is an important part of ÆLF, as an attempt to scale transaction computing power inside a single chain in the AElf ecology.
 If it works as planned, complex industry usage will be made possible on ÆLF.